Guide

 Back painted glass is one of the lowest-maintenance interior finishes you can specify.
 The front surface is glass — it does not stain, absorb or discolour, and it cleans with any standard glass cleaner or a damp microfibre cloth.
 The paint on the rear is protected between the glass and the wall, so it cannot be scratched, chipped or faded in normal use.

-In bathrooms, ensure any silicone joints are neutral-cure and mould-resistant.
+In bathrooms, ensure any silicone joints are neutral-cure and mould-resistant, and that the substrate behind the panel is genuinely dry before bonding.
+Trapped moisture behind a sealed glass panel is the one failure mode worth designing against; it shows as a faint cloud or discolouration visible through the paint.
 In direct-sunlight positions, specify ceramic frit rather than PU paint for long-term UV stability.

 Back Painted Glass Cost in Dubai